runtimeverification/evm-semantics/README.md

 -   `make test-proof`: Proofs from the [Verified Smart Contracts].
 -   `make test-interactive`: Tests of the `kevm` command.

+You can customize the run by giving extra arguments to make via `PYTEST_ARGS+='-n 12 -vv'`.

+More details about the exact commands being run can be found in `/tmp/pytest-of-<user>/...`.

 For Developers
 --------------